Ways To Beat The Heat With Your Baby and Toddler

 August can be a sweltering month for children in the heat.
 Many places around the globe are experiencing a heat wave of epic proportions!
 We all need to stay safe, wear sunscreen, hydrate, and most importantly stay cool.

 Your daily Summer routine or daily outing with your baby or toddler may feel a bit derailed in these hot Summer months.
 Playgrounds can be way too hot and even a nice walk in the stroller does not feel so nice when you and your baby are over-heating.

 Now is the time of year to do a light Bamboo PJ.
-If your child wears a sleep sack - make sure it is a light material like this aden + anais Essentials Classic Sleeping Bag, 100% Cotton Muslin, Wearable Baby Blanket.
+If your child wears a sleep sack - make sure it is a light material like this Aden + Anais Essentials Classic Sleeping Bag, 100% Cotton Muslin, and Wearable Baby Blanket.
 Muslin as it a very breathable material.

 When going out on a walk or having fun with your child’s friends in the sandbox is not going to be safe because of the heat; it’s time to find to get creative and discover other ways to have fun outside.
 Here are some of my FUN beat-the-heat ideas for babies and toddlers.

 Swim School makes a baby slash pad with a cover.
 This is a great way for your baby to cool off.
 It has a stackable toy to play with and a slight back support.

 If you have a backyard, a Splash Pad like the Chuchik Splash Sprinkler is a great option.
 Who does not love a sprinkler?
 Because there is a sprinkler feature this is best suited for toddlers.